SLdragon/wiki-teamsfx/Available-actions-in-Teams-Toolkit.md

-> The content in this page is under construction and may change in the future.

 ### The page describes the available actions that can be used in `teamsapp.yml` and `teamsapp.local.yml` in Teams Toolkit.

 ### Links to more information